Please note: this course has now been refactored into a learning path, which you can find here.

 The things that we are using to protect information security, those same three tenants are the very things that people will attack.
 We can attack processes for an organization by anticipating or knowing a security process.
-I know how to circumvent system A and I wonder if it works in a similar way with a different system.
-So things such as circumvent the process.
-Leave this process, start this process, you know how users are added to the domain, the technical process.
+I know how to circumvent System A, and I wonder if it works in a similar way with a different system.
+So I'd be looking at things such as how to circumvent the process, leave the process, start the process, how users are added to the domain, and the technical process, etc.

 That process needs to be taught to somebody.
 We also need a process that's going to come into play when things go wrong.
 How do we then use that technology to get the best abilities to help the organization?
 Processes have to be put in place, we have to know them, we have to understand them, but we can't just have the policy and process in place.
 They have to be communicated to people within the organization, otherwise they’re worthless.
 And they’re even more worthless if you've got the processes there and nobody understands them.

-As you can see, that all comes together again, you got the technology, you got the process, and the rest.
+As you can see, that all comes together again.
+You've got the technology, you've got the process, and the rest.
 Then you have to calculate risk.

-Okay so here's the security policy.
+Okay, so here's the security policy.
 Security policy is important.
-Security policy falls on laws, regulations, requirements, organizational goals and objectives, you know, what we have to do, what we will actually want to do and what we'd like to do and the overall objective which is normally to make money.
+Security policy falls on laws, regulations, requirements, organizational goals and objectives.
+We have to know what we have to do, what we will actually want to do and what we'd like to do - and the overall objective, which is normally to make money.

-Now, some of these things we call intrinsic and extrinsic issues; so, essentially, internal issues and external issues - external being the laws, the regulations, some requirements from standards that we're held to.
-And then the intrinsic issues being the organizational goals and objectives. we'll put those all together, along with a bit of risk management, and then we’ll a general organizational policy that'll cover our organization in terms of information security, and then we'll have functional implementing policies like your antivirus policy, your clear desk policies and all the rest of that sort of stuff.
+Now, some of these things we call intrinsic and extrinsic issues.
+So, essentially, internal issues and external issues - external being the laws, the regulations, and requirements from standards that we're held to.
+And then the intrinsic issues being the organizational goals and objectives.
+We'll put those all together, along with a bit of risk management, and then we’ll design a general organizational policy that'll cover our organization in terms of information security, and then we'll have functional implementing policies like your antivirus policy, your clear desk policy and all the rest of that sort of stuff.

 So let’s say we’re gonna do a password policy.
-Here's our password policy and lets include a standard in there.
+Here's our password policy and let's throw a standard in there.

-our policies are overarching statements about our position on something.
-So our password policy might be something such as, everyone in the organization must have a secure password.
-So lets do that.
-There we go: everyone in the organization must have a secure password.
+In fact, this is how it works.
+Our policies are overarching statements about our position on something.
+So, our password policy might be something such as: 'everyone in the organization must have a secure password'.
+So let's do that.
+There we go: 'everyone in the organization must have a secure password'.
 Great, that's our policy.

 Underneath that, we're going to have to make that stand up, aren't we?
 We can't just say it, we've got to back it up.
 So what do we back it up with?
 We back it up with some standards.
-For example, a password policy standard might be something like add at least 8 characters, with at least one capital, one special character, no recognizable words, etc., etc., and a change date requirement.
+For example, a password policy standard might be something like: 'add at least 8 characters, with at least one capital, one special character, no recognisable words, etc., etc.', and a change date requirement.
 However, you need to keep the policy usable.
 If you make users change a password too often they are more likely to write the password down, which is, of course, not secure.

-So thats our password standard sitting under our policy.
+So that's our password standard sitting under our policy.
 What type of procedure can we have under there?
-If I was going to write a procedure, let's make it simple, we've got a procedure whereby we change passwords.
+If I was going to write a procedure, let's make it simple.
+We've got a procedure whereby we change passwords.
 We build our procedure...
-Procedures are just instructions essentially, or sets of instructions, that get us to fulfill our standard. so we'll write into our group policy. so let's put here, "Standard will be enforced by group policy and monitored."
+Procedures are just instructions essentially, or sets of instructions, that get us to fulfill our standard.
+So we'll write into our group policy.
+So let's put there, 'Standard will be enforced by group policy and monitored.'
 So that's our procedure.
-This standard then is going to be governed by the actual technology and that will build our procedure.
+This standard, then, is going to be governed by the actual technology and that will build our procedure.
 So every time someone writes a password or they try to go and change their password, AD will kick in, apply the standard, and the procedure of handling those passwords and people changing them.
 And then underneath AD, there'll be a process or procedure.
 We can even write the procedure if we're building our own systems or software.